leonifeldeguzman/Promo-Ordering-System/README.md

 * Voice-assisted input
 * Image upload support

-The data is submitted to the backend and stored in the MySQL database.
+The data is submitted to the backend and stored in the database.

-## Read
+### Read

 Menu items are retrieved from the database and displayed in a dynamic inventory table.